apexo/bk/README.md

     bk backup / archive | gpg -a -e -r KEYID >archive.root

-Of course, backing up the root filesystem with all special files is usually a bad idea.
+Of course, backing up the root filesystem with all special files is a bad idea.
 A simple fix may be to just exclude contents of directories on other filesystems via --xdev:

     bk backup --xdev / archive | gpg -a -e -r KEYID >archive.root

-This will still backup the generated backup itself, which is usually a bad idea.
+This will still backup the generated backup itself, which is a bad idea.
 You will want to exclude the folder in which the backups are generated, e.g. if you're working in /var/local/backups:

     bk backup --xdev -Evar/local/backups / archive | gpg -a -e -r KEYID >archive.root